githubschool/wtd-hello/public/clrails.md

 ---
 layout: page
-title: template
+title: About me
 ---
-I'm a template.
+My stuff . . .

 Technical writer from the coasts.

-Freesias and avocados.
+Favorite things: Freesias :flowers: and :avocado:.